You will soon see a ‘refresh’ of the British Airways Chicago, Berlin and Edinburgh airport lounges

 Given that all three lounges are set to be complete by Spring this year, it seems we can expect British Airways to reveal another run of lounge refurbishments in the coming months.
 Whether these will be refreshes or full refurbishments are yet to be seen.

 PS.
-If you missed it, take a look at our recent article on the top 10 reasons why you should get the FREE British Airways American Express credit card.
+If you missed it, take a look at our recent article on the top 10 benefits of the FREE British Airways American Express credit card.

 The Platinum Card from American Express